S-train (Copenhagen): History

 The Frederiksberg – Vanløse – Grøndal line was closed with the arrival of the Copenhagen metro.
 The former Godsbaneringen Grøndal – Ny Ellebjerg route has been converted to an S-line.

-Originally, no letters or numbers were used for the individual lines, but with the introduction of the summer timetable on 14 May 1950 the system moved to line letters.
+Originally no letters or numbers were used for the individual lines, but with the introduction of the summer timetable on 14 May 1950, the system moved to line letters.

-The S-train system has been entirely one-man operated since 1978.
+The S-train system has been entirely one-person operated since 1978.

 Network

 The network consists of a central section through downtown Copenhagen that splits into three radial lines at each end, reaching the outer suburbs and neighbouring towns.
 The radial sections are connected to each other via that central section.
 The system is designed so that a train from any southern radial can continue along any of the three northern and vice versa.
 In the city centre, the trains run underground in two tunnel sections which are also served by regional trains.
 Elsewhere the tracks are in the open, occasionally above or below street level.